-It can be challenging to prioritize good nutrition during the month of December.
+Holidays can make it challenging to prioritize good nutrition around the month of December.
 Check out 5 tips from our Registered Dietitian Nutritionist on how to find balance in eating during the most wonderful time of the year.

 1. Be prepared for a snack attack